Stable Insights

 Highlights

-• High average utilization rates across the country show EV adoption is growing beyond major cities and coastal areas.
+• High average utilization rates across the country show EV adoption is growing beyond major cities and coastal areas and growth appears to be fastest outside the areas that already lead in charging.

-• Eighteen states in the west, south, southeast, and northeast report average charger utilization over 15%, marking the achievement of profitability.
+• Thirteen states in the west, south, southeast, and northeast report average charger utilization over 15%, which is considered the approximate threshold for profitability with another 10 states showing average utilization between 10 and 15% indicating they're approaching profitability